radzenhq/radzen-blazor/Radzen.DocFX/articles/components/tree.md

 # Tree component
-This guide demonstrates how to use RadzenBlazorTree.
+This article demonstrates how to use RadzenBlazorTree.

 ## Inline definition
 The most straight forward way to configure a RadzenTree is to specify its items inline.